Choosing a Major

 --Interested in study abroad or an internship?
 It might be possible to count credits from those experiences towards your major.
 Talk with the Office of International Studies and the Center for Career & Professional Development to explore some possibilities.
 You can also talk with a coordinator for your chosen major to see what programs would be most likely to give you credit for that major.
 You can find contact information for the major coordinators listed under each major in the most current Undergraduate Bulletin and on the John Jay website list of majors.

 Don’t forget to make good use of the Degree Works Audit, which can help you keep track of how many credits you’ve earned, what requirements you’ve completed, and which requirements you still need to finish.
 Remember that this is a very useful but not 100% accurate tool, so check in with an Academic Advisor to confirm where you stand in terms of your degree progress.
-It’s also very important to consult the Undergraduate Bulletin that was in effect when you first arrived at John Jay to determine your Degree Works Audit’s accuracy when it comes to completing your major requirements.
+It’s also very important to consult the Undergraduate Bulletin that was in effect when you declared your major to determine your Degree Works Audit’s accuracy when it comes to completing your major requirements.
 The absolute best approach is to access both the Audit and the Bulletin at the same time, since together they provide extremely helpful information.

 Be sure to check out our Finish-in-Four Major Templates, which give you examples of how you can finish not only your major, but all your degree requirements in four years!